jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 read it in your head, you often read what you meant to say instead of the information you wrote.
 Have someone else proofread your document too.

-**2. Effective writing should be comprehendible and enjoyable to your target audience**.
+2. Effective writing should be comprehendible and enjoyable to your target audience.
 Have you ever become frustrated reading an instruction manual because the directions were confusing?
 Clearly, the writer did not accurately gauge the target audience.
 If the reader is throwing the manual down in frustration, then the writer has failed.
 How can you avoid this?

-**Do not use technical terms or acronyms unless you are certain that the reader is familiar with these terms.** If you must use the term, be sure to define it in your document.
+**Do not use technical terms or acronyms unless you are certain that the reader is** **familiar with these terms.** If you must use the term, be sure to define it in your document.
 You want your message to be clear and not frustrating to your reader.

 **Do not use slang, text language, hashtags, emoticons, or jargon in formal writing.**
 Many people do not understand these terms, and find it frustrating to receive